With travel picking up again and airports getting busier, it’s time to take an updated look at which credit cards offer the best lounge access perks.

 (1) Not all lounge networks are made equal

-Priority Pass has also started to offer more non-lounge experiences, especially in airports where they’ve been unable to negotiate lounge access.
-These can include F&B credit (usually US$28 in the US and AUD$36 in Australia), or even more exotic things like access to sleep pods in Dubai or nap rooms in selected US airports.
+To bolster their value proposition in airports where they have no lounge agreements, Priority Pass has added alternative amenities like F&B credit (usually US$28 in the US and A$36 in Australia), or access to sleep pods in Dubai or nap rooms in selected US airports.

 Do note that Priority Pass memberships issued by American Express no longer cover non-lounge experiences, so you’ll be billed separately if you use your Priority Pass for these.

-Plaza Premium has also started a special chain of Plaza Premium First lounges, which offer an experience that could rival that of some airline lounges.
-Even if you hold a card with free Plaza Premium lounge access, however, you’ll still have to pay an upcharge to access these lounges.
+Plaza Premium also has a chain of Plaza Premium First lounges, which offer an experience that could rival that of some First Class airline lounges.
+These require an upcharge, but you might find the experience very much worth it.

 (3) If you want unlimited visits, be prepared to pay an annual fee

 Cards which offer annual fee waivers (e.g DBS Altitude Visa) also offer limited lounge visits.
-If you want a card with unlimited lounge access, you need to look at those in the $120K segment, where annual fees are mandatory.
+If you want a card with unlimited lounge access, you need to look at those in the $120K segment, where annual fees are mandatory (with some very limited exceptions).

 The policy on children is more nebulous and varies by lounge.
 Some will turn a blind eye, others will insist on charging you.
 In general, infants under the age of 2 will be admitted for free.